ludocode/onramp/core/cci/2-full/README.md

 - The function is parsed into a tree;
 - An optional optimization pass runs on the tree;
 - The tree is compiled into basic blocks containing assembly code;
-- An optional optimization pass runs on each basic block, and blocks are merged and eliminated where possible;
+- An optional optimization pass runs on each basic block;
-- The complete function is emitted to the output file, along with any strings and other literals, static variables, etc.
+- The complete function is emitted to the output file.

 Note that, to keep the compiler simple, there currently isn't an intermediate representation.
 The tree is compiled directly into assembly.
 See the Code Generation section below.